 No shortcuts.
 When making guacamole, don’t put the ingredients in a blender and make the dip perfectly smooth.
 Take your time to carefully mix them together by hand to get a chunky masterpiece.
 In investing, the same is true: There are no shortcuts.
 If an investment opportunity sounds too good to be true, it probably is.
 Make decisions based on research and invest for the long-term.

 Just buy more.
 Guacamole is a hit at every party, and you don’t want to run out.
 Buy more avocados than you think you’ll need.
 Along the same lines, when planning for retirement, it doesn’t hurt to save more every year than you think you’ll need.
 Better to have a surplus of retirement savings to make sure you don’t run out.

 Spread the love.
 Since you have an abundance of avocados, share them with your neighbors.
 The act of making food and sharing it with others goes back to the beginning of time.
 You can do the same with your retirement income.
 Take your loved ones on vacation.
 Make an estate plan that allocates money left over when you die to those you love.
 You can also leave money to causes you want to support.
 After all, you can’t take the money with you.
 Ditto for your avocados.

-Ross Menke is a certified financial planner and the founder of Lyndale Financial, a fee-only financial planning firm in Nashville, Tennessee.
+Ross Menke is a Certified Financial Planner.
 He strives to provide clear and concise advice, so his clients can achieve their life goals.
-Ross’s previous blogs include Cash Is King, More to Come, Pass It On and A Great Gift.
+Ross’s previous articles include Cash Is King, More to Come, Pass It On and A Great Gift.
 Follow Ross on Twitter @RossVMenke.